aditi-bhaskar/multiturn-20q/README.md

 ### overview

-20questions with multiturn rlhf.
-Based on the multiturn reward system implemented in Collab LLM (Wu et al) and the 20q task dataset from LMRL Gym (Abdulhai et al).
+This project implements multiturn RLHF (with DPO training) to solve the 20 questions task from LMRL Gym (Abdulhai et al).
+Multiturn rewards are inspired by Collab LLM (Wu et al).

 Broad research question: Does a proxy reward help a base model (Llama 3.2 1B Instruct) become better at conversing during a task with a sparse reward signal?